appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-08-08-working-with-Halt-Resume.md

 ## Working Principle:

+In the below Process Flow, we have implemented threee processes of a business.
+Magento2 being the source app GETS all **ORDERS** from source.
+The flow is at **HALT(PURPLE)**.
+Keeping the first flow at halt, Magento2 fetches all CUSTOMER data and syncs to the destination application (in this case Dynamics NAV).
+The flow is at **HALT(GREEN)** again.
+Magento2 will now fetch all the products and post it to Dynamics NAV.
+The HALT(GREEN) resumes followed by the HALT(Purple).
+Once all the halted processes are resumed, the first process where Magento2 fetched the **ORDERS**, now resumes and syncs its data to Dynamics NAV.

 1) Drag the Halt node to the designer from Process Property menu.
 The corresponding Resume node gets dragged as well.

 2) Join the links with each node as per your scenario and SAVE the process flow.